IITD-data-systems/ws-2024/lab4/index.md

 ```
 cd ws24_demo
 ```
-Run the `test_light_models.py` script to all the models that we will be using in our lab.
+Run the `test_light_models.py` script to load the models that we will be using in our lab.
 ```
 root@75a91d135cdf:/popper/ws24_demo# python3 test_light_models.py
 ```

 Our docker image comes with pre-installed Python dependencies required for Popper.

 ## Part 1: Understanding PYSCOPE